 Proponents of these apps offer several reasons why they believe the technology is good.

-- Encourages meaningful dialog: Along the same lines, proponents believe that meaningful dialog can push important issues to the forefront because a person can comment without fear of repercussion, such as from an employer.
-These situations would enable whistle blowers to draw attention to bona fide issues that might otherwise be pushed aside.
+Along the same lines, proponents believe that meaningful dialog can push important issues to the forefront because a person can comment without fear of repercussion.
+These situations enable whistle-blowers to draw attention to bonafide issues that might otherwise be pushed aside.

-- Generates unbiased advice: Many people post life events on Facebook to share with family and friends, such as an upcoming wedding.
-However, some of those same people will turn to anonymous sites to ask for life advice when they feel uncomfortable sharing person details with a friend.
+Many people post life events on Facebook to share with family and friends, such as an upcoming wedding.
+However, some of those same people will turn to anonymous sites to ask for life advice when they feel uncomfortable sharing personal details with a friend.

 Critics of Anonymous Social Media

-People who oppose the concept of anonymous commenting see these apps as tools that perpetuate cyber-bullying, slander, and other less-desirable human traits.
-Critics reason if the restraints of societal rules are removed, condescending remarks and nasty behavior become more prevalent on the Internet.
+People who oppose the concept of anonymous commenting see these apps as tools that perpetuate cyberbullying, slander, and other less-desirable behaviors.
+Critics reason if the restraints of societal rules are removed, condescending remarks and nasty behavior become more prevalent.

-- Potential for ruined lives: Netscape co-founder, Marc Andreessen, is one of the leading critics of anonymous social sites.
-He called out the various investors and developers who are pumping money and effort into Whisper, Secret, and other apps by voicing his opposition and saying people needed to decide if the systems are legitimate from an "ethical and moral point of view."
-In his Twitter dialog, he lamented that many of these experiments start out fun, but "end with broken hearts and ruined lives."
+Netscape co-founder, Marc Andreessen, is one of the leading critics of anonymous social sites.
+He called out the various investors and developers who are pumping money and effort into Whisper by voicing his opposition and saying people needed to decide if the systems are "ethical and legitimate."
+In his Twitter dialog, he lamented that many of these experiments are "designed to encourage negative behavior, tearing people down, [and] making fellow souls sad."